district0x/d0x-INFRA/re-mount.md

 functionality of underlying modules by reacting to their events and performing more actions.
 You can't globally extend regular function with more functionality if you need.
 You'd have to do pull request to the original library.
 Thanks to re-frame events, re-mount modules often work as plug-n-play, where literally nothing else needs to be done, except including the namespace in your code and it extends code with new functionality automatically.
 Simple example of this are [district-ui-router](https://github.com/district0x/district-ui-router) and [district-ui-router-google-analytics](https://github.com/district0x/district-ui-router-google-analytics) modules. `district-ui-router` is module, that fully handles app's routing.
 When `district-ui-router-google-analytics` is included in code it automatically listens to `district-ui-router` events and reports page views to Google Analytics.
 If you prefer different service, you can simply create different module and still use `district-ui-router`.

-Pro tip: When designing your module always keep in mind how might other developers want to build on top of your module and therefore you should split complex operations into multiple events so they can hook into it at right step.
+Pro tip: When designing your module always keep in mind how other developers might want to build on top of your module and therefore you should split complex operations into multiple events so they can hook into it at right step.

-#### cool-dev.ui.now.subs
+### cool-dev.ui.now.subs
 Into this namespace we put re-frame subscriptions.
 Provided subscriptions are another type of module's public API.
 API that's supposed to be used inside reagent components.